dagimg-dot/Vertideo/README.md

 - Needs heavy optimization (Slow loading)
 - IntersectionObserverAPI not working on mobiles

+## Contributions

+- I would be really happy if you are willing to contribute.
+What needs to be done is written above !! 😊

 ## Some Screenshots

 <div style="display: grid; gap: 20px; grid-template-columns: 1fr 1fr;" >